Research Data Management

 Imperial acknowledges legal, ethical and commercial constraints on data sharing and the need to preserve the academic entitlement to publication.

-Support and guidance on Research Data Management can now be found on the Scholarly Communication webpages.
+Support and guidance on Research Data Management can now be found on the Library's Scholarly Communication webpages.

-Research Data Management is being championed within the College by the Research Office.
+Research Data Management (RDM) is championed within the College by the Research Office with key services provided by the Library's Scholarly Communications Team.

 Green Shoots Funding